-Even in a version of Eclipse that supports Java 8's type annotations, you still need to run the Checker Framework via Ant or via the plug-in, rather than by supplying the -processor command-line option to the ejc compiler, which is also known as eclipsec.
+You need to run the Checker Framework via Ant or via another build tool, rather than by supplying the -processor command-line option to the ejc compiler, which is also known as eclipsec.
 The reason is that the Checker Framework is built upon javac, and ejc represents the Java program differently.
 (If both javac and ejc implemented JSR 198 [Cro06], then it would be possible to build a type-checking plug-in that works with both compilers.)

-30.7.1 Using an Ant task
+31.7.1 Using an Ant task

-Add an Ant target as described in Section 30.2.
+Add an Ant target as described in Section 31.2.
 You can run the Ant target by executing the following steps (instructions copied from http://help.eclipse.org/luna/index.jsp?topic=%2Forg.eclipse.platform.doc.user% 2FgettingStarted%2Fqs-84_run_ant.htm):